Welcome to my Writing & Creativity Blog!

 In Little Red Bear’s backwoods community, the animals and humans speak and interact as equals, allowing for some interesting exchanges and events.
 The stories are set in the early 1900’s in simpler times to let the stories themselves unfold, and so that I could include the old steam locomotives and paddlewheel steamships of the bygone era for colorful storytelling fun.

-Mother Nature, Positivity, Friendship, Kindness, Conservation and Respect for all living things are strong themes in the stories as well as the blog.
+Mother Nature, Positivity, Friendship, Kindness, Conservation and Respect for all living things are strong themes in the stories as well as my Writing Blog.
 With a few life lessons and history tidbits tossed in here and there for added flavor and spice.

 And honey.
 Lots of honey.
 Having a Southern flair, we’ve found most things go better with a dollop or two of sweetness and honey.